Contact + FAQs

 As somatic work becomes more popular, it’s often reduced to surface techniques.
 But true somatics isn’t just about poses or routines.
 It’s about cultivating presence so the nervous system can complete what was left unfinished, process unconscious material, and reveal its own innate insight.
 The body–mind connection is the vehicle for this deeper transformation.

 My contemplative roots offer depth and the ability to truly work with the unconscious material, but I ground all of this work in neuroscience and neuroplastic change.
-My signature process—Sense, Equalize, Express, Embody, and Distribute—ensures that the shifts you experience don’t fade when the session ends but take root in your nervous system and daily life.
+My signature process—Sense, Equalize, Express, Embody, and Distribute—helps to ensure the shifts you experience don’t fade when the session ends but take root in your nervous system and daily life.

 Each session is tailored to your nervous system, your goals, and your natural pacing.
 The process is one of listening, feeling, and integrating, supporting the body’s innate capacity to release what has been held and return to presence.

-• Trauma isn’t a pathology, but is an adaptive, protective response wired for survival.
-Healing trauma means restoring a sense of safety so you can be present with yourself again.
+Trauma isn’t a pathology, but an adaptive survival response.
+Healing trauma means restoring safety so you can be present with yourself again.
 Presence is the gateway back to your true self, because trauma creates barriers to the heart, which is inherently self-healing.

 Trauma, including unprocessed emotions, disrupts our life force and severs us from our authentic self.
 At its core, trauma is often a loss of meaning, a spiritual crisis.
 Healing restores that meaning through compassionate presence and alignment with the will of your heart.